 Racing Rules of Sailing 2021-2024

 Every four years, in the year following the Olympic Games, World Sailing (which used to be known as the International Sailing Federation - ISAF) issues a revised edition of the racing rules which are endorsed by US Sailing.
-The latest revision becomes effective January 1, 2021.
+The latest revision became effective January 1, 2021.

 The Racing Rules of Sailing for 2021-2024 (RRS) are available to download online and are the definitive rules which govern sailboat races around the world.
 The online edition of the RRS is available with the changes noted.
-We will race under the RRS with the US Sailing prescriptions (not available online).
+We will race under the RRS with the US Sailing prescriptions.

 Sunday Racing Program